Top 1.4% · 100+ Transactions · $30M+ Closed Real Estate,

 Whether you’re relocating for BSW, PCSing from Fort Hood, or underwriting your third rental, you get the same thing: hard numbers, honest negatives, and a plan that holds up to scrutiny.
 That’s the work.

-◆Twelve months, 1,481 closings, and the median never left the $261K–$296K band.
+Twelve months, 1,474 closings, and the median never left the $261K–$296K band.
 No runaway, no collapse — a disciplined market that rewards informed offers and punishes lazy ones.

 Buying in Temple

-From $180K starter to $800K new-build acreage, every price band has its own strategy.
+From $180K starters to $800K new-build acreage — every price band has its own playbook.

 Most buyers miss that Temple runs on four price-band playbooks, not one.
 The strategy at $220K isn’t the strategy at $480K.